Payture/CSharp-Payture-official/README.md

 ## Last Step - Send request <a id="sendRequest"></a>
 After transaction is expanded you can send request to the Payture server via one of two methods:
-* ProcessOperation(); - this is sync method the executed thread will be block while waiting response from the server - return the PaytureResponse object
+* ProcessOperation(); - this is sync method.
+The executed thread will be block while waiting response from the server - return the PaytureResponse object
 * ProcessOperationAsync(); - this async method, return Task<PaytureResponse> object;